 Dog Licensing is the Law: How Radnor Veterinary Hospital Can Help

 All dogs living in Pennsylvania must be officially licensed by the age of 3 months.
 Annual licenses have to be updated by January 1 of each year—or you can also get a lifetime license, which many dog owners find far more convenient.
-Our Wayne exotic pet veterinarian helps with dog licensing.
 If you do not get your dog licensed, understand that Pennsylvania’s state dog wardens are always out checking dog parks, kennels and even doing door-to-door inspections.
 Being found without a dog license carries a fine of $300 plus court costs.
 Dog licensing also comes with several important benefits, one of which is making it easier to get your dog back home to you if he or she ever gets lost.

 What you need to know about Pennsylvania dog licensing:

 - An annual dog license currently costs $8.50 and needs to be updated by January 1 every year.